 Tip: It also makes a fantastic Jewish housewarming gift.

-When you’re talking about glass Judaica – there’s one name that comes to mind as quickly as a jelly donuts come to mind when talking about Hanukkah desserts – and that’s Lily Art.
+When you’re talking about glass Judaica – there’s one name that comes to mind as quickly as jelly donuts come to mind when talking about Hanukkah desserts – and that’s Lily Art.

 Lily Shohat (founder of Lily Art), the Israeli Judaica artist is the undisputed queen of glass Jewish items – and she thankfully didn’t leave the Hanukkah Menorah behind.